netmet1/constellation-node-automation/INSTALL.md

 ### TIMEZONE <a name="clocksetup">

-#### INFORMATION WAS RECEIVED THAT RUNNING YOUR NODE IN `UTC` IS BEST PRACTICE, SO NOTE OF CAUTION IF YOU WANT TO CHANGE THE NODE'S TIMEZONE.
+#### RUNNING YOUR NODE IN `UTC` IS BEST PRACTICE, SO NOTE OF CAUTION IF YOU WANT TO CHANGE THE NODE'S TIMEZONE.

-> New future version will probably add the option to setup your specific timezone in the `config.yaml` file.
+> New future version will add the option to setup your specific timezone in the `config.yaml` file.

 If this concerns you, skip to step #4.